snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 <h2 id="roadmap">5.
 Roadmap</h2>

-Continuing our data quality journey, we will next work towards a new bad row format, you can read more about this initiative in [our RFC][rfc].
+Continuing our data quality journey, we will next work towards a new bad row format.
+You can read more about this initiative in [our RFC][rfc].

-On the Snowplow front, next releases will include:
+On the Snowplow front, the next releases will include:

 - [R112 Baalbek][r112] which will aim to improve the batch pipeline
 - [R113][r113] which will focus on the real-time pipeline and incorporate community pull requests